georcons/branpy/README.md

     result = rtv.retrieve()

 The ``retrieve()`` method returns a dictionary with a key ``status`` that is ``completed`` if the batch job is done.
-In this case the dicitonary contains a key ``result`` that is a list of the classes.
+In this case the dictionary contains a key ``result`` that is a list of the classes.